-- (2) A location assessment report shall contain the following information- - (a) whether the premises are suitably located so that children cared for in the care centre are - (i) effectively safeguarded; and - (ii) able to access services to meet the needs identified for their care: - (b) accessibility of the care centre and distance from institutions of basic education within the county; - (c) whether there are environmental factors that would represent a hazard to children within the care centre; and - (d) such other criteria as the county executive committee member shall determine. - (3) A person who is licensed under this Act shall undertake a location assessment to review the appropriateness and suitability of the location of the premises at least once in every four calendar years. - 23.
-(1) The county executive committee member may, subject to the provisions of section 24, cancel a licence issued to an applicant under this Act in accordance with regulations made under subsection (4).
+- (2) A location assessment report shall contain the following information- - (a) whether the premises are suitably located so that children cared for in the care centre are - (i) effectively safeguarded; and - (ii) able to access services to meet the needs identified for their care; - (b) accessibility of the care centre and distance from institutions of basic education and training within the county;

+- (c) whether there are environmental factors that would represent a hazard to children within the care centre; and - (d) such other criteria as the county executive committee member shall determine. - (3) A person who is licensed under this Act shall undertake a location assessment to review the appropriateness and suitability of the location of the premises at least once in every four calendar years. - 27.
+(1) The county executive committee member may, subject to the provisions of section 28, cancel a licence issued to an applicant under this Act in accordance with regulations made under subsection (4).

-Cancellation of a licence.
+Cancellation of a

-- (2) The county executive committee member shall not cancel a license under subsection (1) unless the committee member- - (a) issues to the licensee, a notice of at least fourteen days of its intention to revoke the license; and - (a) grants the licensee, an opportunity to be heard on the revocation. - (3) The county executive committee member shall cancel the licence issued to an applicant in relation to, and de-register, a care centre which has ceased to be a care centre or which has been closed down. - (5) County legislation shall prescribe the grounds for, and the process of, cancelling a licence issued to a person to manage a care centre under this Act. - 24.
-(1) A county executive committee member shall, before cancelling the licence issued to a person to manage a care centre under this Act issue to the licensee a compliance notice in the prescribed form. - (2) A compliance notice issued under subsection (1) shall- - (a) be in writing; - (b) notify the licensee of the non-compliance and the steps required to be undertaken in order to comply;and - (c) inform the licensee of the time period within which the manager is required to comply with the notice. - (3) The county executive committee member may, upon request by the licensee and, where there are sufficient grounds shown by the licensee, extend the period of compliance for such period as the committee member may consider necessary to ensure compliance. - 25.
-(1) Where a licensee intends to close down a care centre for any other reason other than the de-registration of the care centre, the licensee shall - (a) inform the county executive committee member of the intention to close down the care centre and submit a report to the committee member containing information regarding-
+- (2) The county executive committee member shall not cancel a license under subsection (1) unless the committee member- - (a) issues to the licensee, a notice in writing, of at least fourteen days of the intention to revoke the licence; and - (b) grants the licensee, an opportunity to be heard on the revocation. - (3) The county executive committee member shall cancel the licence issued to an applicant in relation to, and de-register, a care centre which has ceased to be a care centre or which has been closed down. - (4) County legislation shall prescribe the grounds for, and the process of, cancelling a licence issued to a person to manage a care centre under this Act. - 28.
+(1) A county executive committee member shall, before cancelling the licence issued to a person to manage a care centre under this Act issue to the licensee a compliance notice in the prescribed form.

-Notice of noncompliance.
+Notice of non-compliance.